General store: United States

 During the first half of the 20th century, general stores were displaced in many areas of the United States by many different types of specialized retailers in trading towns and small cities.
-But from the 1960s through present, many small specialized retailers have in turn been crushed by the so-called "category killers", which are "big-box" wholesale-type retailers large enough to carry the majority of best-selling goods in a specific category, like sporting goods or office supplies.
+However, from the 1960s to the present, many small specialized retailers have in turn been crushed by the so-called "category killers", which are big-box wholesale-type retailers large enough to carry the majority of best-selling goods in a specific category, like sporting goods or office supplies.
 Gray's General Store of Adamsville, Rhode Island is reputed to be the oldest continually operating general store in the United States until its temporary closure in 2012.
 It subsequently reopened in the summer of 2013.

 However, the convenience inherent in the general store has been revived in the form of the modern convenience store.
-A few variety stores draw upon the concept of having a broad variety of goods servicing small communities where big-box retailers are absent; Dollar General Stores, in particular, draws its name from both the "dollar store" concept of having items at a fixed price point and the general store.
+A few variety stores draw upon the concept of having a broad variety of goods servicing small communities where big-box retailers are absent; Dollar General stores, in particular, draws its name from both the "dollar store" concept of having items at a fixed price point and the general store.